- Politics and Social Issues

 Notorious or Famous Female Woman Serial Killers, Nannie Doss

 Famous Female Serial Killers, Nannie Doss

-With an annual average of 12 serial killers at large in the USA at any one time, it may be a scary place to be at times.
-But a minimum of one of these serial killers, will be a female.
+With an annual average of 12 serial killers at large in the USA at any one time, it may be a scary place to be.
+But a minimum of at least one of these serial killers, will be a female.
 Women who kill are becoming more common as modern society begins to breed resentment and cultural differences escalate.

 People in general will trust a naïve or innocent appearing women, more than they would trust a man, but his could leave to their downfall and untimely death.
 Many innocent victims of such macabre females lay in graves across the globe, many of these impromptu grave sites will never be discovered.